 Activity Relevant standards Matters of control C1 Boundary adjustments a.
 No additional titles are created. b.
 Minimum allotment size requirements shall not apply providing that the boundary adjustment does not change the existing net site area by more than 10%. c.
 The boundary adjustment will not lead to, or increase, the degree of non-compliance with land use standards of the applicable zone.
 Rule 8.4.1 C2 Conversion of tenure a.
 Nil, other than provided in b. below. b.
-For the conversion of tenure from unit title or cross lease to fee simple for the repair and rebuild of multiunit residential complexes, the size of the resulting fee simple title shall be within 10% of the size of the original allotment or leased area, excluding any access.
+For the conversion of tenure from unit title or cross lease to fee simple for the repair and rebuild of multi-unit residential complexes, the size of the resulting fee simple title shall be within 10% of the size of the original allotment or leased area, excluding any access.
 Rule 8.4.2 C3 Alteration of cross leases, company leases and unit titles Nil Rule 8.4.2 C4 Subdivision to create allotments for access, utilities, emergency services, roads and reserves The minimum net site area requirements do not apply.
 Rule 8.4.3 C5 Subdivision in any area subject to an outline development plan or development plan, except as otherwise specified in Rules 8.3.2.1, 8.3.2.2, 8.3.2.3 or 8.3.2.4 a.
 Activity standards in Rules 8.3.3.1 - 8.3.3.12. b.
-The subdivision shall be undertaken in accordance with the relevant outline development plan or development plan, except that: i.
-In relation to any outline development plan in a Residential New Neighbourhood Zone, the activity shall meet the activity standard in Rule 8.3.3.11(a); ii.
-In relation to any outline development plan contained in Chapters 15 or 16, compliance is only required with the key structuring elements for that Rule 8.4.4 and, where relevant for industrial zones, Rule 8.4.5.
-In addition, in areas marked as controlled on the Awatea Outline Development Plan - Tangata whenua layer diagram in Appendix 8.6.30: i.
-Matters arising from consultation undertaken with tangata whenua representatives in the design phase of the subdivision and preparation of the cultural assessment ii.
-The means of
+The subdivision shall be undertaken in accordance with the relevant outline development plan or development plan, except that: i. in relation to any outline development plan in a Residential New Neighbourhood Zone, the activity shall meet the activity standard in Rule 8.3.3.11(a); ii. in relation to any outline development plan contained in Chapters 15 or 16, compliance is only required with the key structuring elements for that outline development plan area as described in the relevant chapter. c.
+In the Industrial Park Zone (Awatea), disposal of wastewater shall be via the Christchurch City Council reticulated sanitary sewage disposal system. d.
+For subdivision in areas marked as controlled on the Awatea Outline Development Plan - Tangata Rule 8.4.4 and, where relevant for industrial zones, Rule 8.4.5 (except that in the Industrial General Zone (North Belfast), Rule 8.4.4.1 (r) and Rule 8.4.4.6 (a)-(i) & (k) shall not apply).
+In addition, in areas marked as controlled on the Awatea Outline Development Plan - Tangata whenua layer diagram in Appendix 8.6.30: i. matters arising from consultation undertaken with tangata whenua representative s in the design